permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/init.md

 The official Permguard Command Line Interface - Copyright © 2022 Nitro Agility S.r.l.

-This command initializes a working directory.
+This command initializes a permguard workspace.

 Examples:
   # initialize a new working directory